fltk/fltk/README.Cairo.txt

 // thus cannot be destroyed or reused for a different window: void Fl::cairo_make_current(cairo_t*)

-Second there is the USE_CAIRO configuration option.
+Second there is the FLTK_USE_CAIRO configuration option.
 This means that all drawing is done using Cairo.
 In this case when a widget draw() method is called, it is exactly as though cairo_make_current(window) has been done.
 ***

-Note that it should be possible to compile so HAVE_CAIRO works even if USE_CAIRO does not, and so that turning on USE_CAIRO does not break any programs written for HAVE_CAIRO.
+Note that it should be possible to compile so FLTK_HAVE_CAIRO works even if FLTK_USE_CAIRO does not, and so that turning on FLTK_USE_CAIRO does not break any programs written for FLTK_HAVE_CAIRO.

  DOCUMENT HISTORY